lucas-homer/cohort-002-skill-building/exercises/02-retrieval-project-work/02.02-building-a-search-algorithm/explainer/readme.md

 #### Creating `searchWithEmbeddings`

 - [ ] Add a new function to search emails using semantic similarity.
+It should take a query and a list of emails, and return a list of emails sorted by similarity to the query.

 <Spoiler>